leon-ai/leon/README.md

 ## Contributing

-If you have an idea about improving Leon, do not hesitate.
+If you have an idea for improving Leon, do not hesitate.

 **Leon needs open-source to live**, the more modules he has, the more skillful he becomes.